wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/01-child-themes.md

 This is where child themes come in.

-In this lesson, you'll learn what child themes are, why you should use them, and how to create and use them.
+In this lesson, you'll learn what child themes are, why you should use them, and how to create and use a child theme.

 ## What is a child theme?

 A child theme is an extension of its parent theme.

-Using a child theme allows you to extend or modify any parent of the parent theme, without making any chances to the parent theme code.
+Using a child theme allows you to extend or modify any part of the parent theme, without making any chances to the parent theme code.

 To understand how this works, let's look at a simplified example.